wuling31715/Doccano/README.md

 You can upload two types of files:
 - `CSV file`: file must contain a header with a `text` column or be one-column csv file.
 - `JSON file`: each line contains a JSON object with a `text` key.
-JSON format supports line breaks rendering.
+JSON format supports line breaks rendering. (recommended)

 > Notice: Doccano won't render line breaks in annotation page for sequence labeling task due to the indent problem, but the exported JSON file still contains line breaks.